-ANNE-MARIE GAYER, starlet on CBS's "Wendy Warren and the News" makes a poncho!
-She takes an oversized towel, folded in half, cuts 11" head opening in center fold, takes three tucks across each should be 14" apart.
-Fasten with shoul square, fold and mark same as for bag.
-Next shorten string to make ircle fitting head size.
+FOR THE HAT - Another 18" square, fold and mark same as for bag.
+Next shorten string to make circle fitting head size.
 Hold chalk at folded corner, mark smaller cir-cle.
 Cut on chalk lines.
-On alter-nate sides of center circle attach grosgrain strips for crown.
-If hat needs body, spiral stitch entire cirle, or face with crinoline.
-FOR THE CAPE-An 18" square, fold lengthwise, then crosswise.
+On alternate sides of center circle attach grosgrain strips for crown.
+If hat needs body, spiral stitch entire circle, or face with crinoline.

+FOR THE CAPE-An 18" square, foid lengthwise, then crosswise.
 Mark with chalk as for hat, using measurements for cape length and neck opening.
 Open material, slit circle from hem to neck for front opening.
 Gather to fit neckline.
-Stitch gathers 4 or 5 times with stitching 1⁄4" apart.
+Stitch gathers 4 or 5 times with Stitching 1⁄4" apart.
 Turn back front opening, hem cape.
 To fasten neck opening use grosgrain ribbon.

 FOR THE SKIRT - Using a 36" square, follow directions for the cape.
-However, slit on one side only from center down about 15".
+However, slit on one side only from center down about 15.